PaoloL/aws-blox/README.md

 #### Local Deployment

 You can deploy locally and quickly try out Blox using our Docker Compose file.
 This allows you to get started with building custom schedulers using the cluster-state-service.
 The Docker Compose file launches the *blox* components, *cluster-state-service* and *daemon-scheduler*, along with a backing state store, etcd.
-Please see [Blox Deployment Guide](deploy) to launch *blox* using the Docker Compose file.
+Please see [Blox Deployment Guide](deploy/README.md) to launch *blox* using the Docker Compose file.

 #### AWS Deployment

-We also provide an AWS CloudFormation template to launch the *blox* stack easily on AWS.
-The AWS deployed *blox* stack makes use of AWS services designed to provide a secure public facing scheduler endpoint.
+In this workshop we use only the local deployment.
+For AWS Deployment and complete deployment guide go to official [Blox](https://github.com/blox/blox) repository